 There are many crags on the islands of Malta and Gozo, with nearly 1,500 routes across all grades on excellent limestone rock.
 Approximately 70% of these routes are on Malta with 30% on Gozo.
-The style of rock climbing varies from single pitch to multi-pitch routes, coupled with bouldering (mainly on Gozo); and many deep-water soloing (DWS) locations, ideal in the hot summer months!.
+The style of rock climbing varies from single pitch to multi-pitch routes, coupled with bouldering (mainly on Gozo); and many deep-water soloing (DWS) locations, ideal in the hot summer months!
 These routes are spread all across the islands from rugged coastlines, inland valleys, to caves and ridges.

 Surprisingly the crags on Malta and Gozo are very quiet as there few local climbers!
-However this does mean there is virtually no polish and peaceful.
+However this does mean there is virtually no polish and the crags are peaceful.
 The Maltese islands are the most southerly European country, which makes them the ideal year round rock climbing area, with lots of sun and warm seas.